LinoJnR/Shopping-Trends-_Project/README.md

 Autumn was the **most profitable season**.

 👉 To sustain growth, the business should continue focusing on **top-performing products, customer preferences, and seasonal trends**.

+ You can also view the full dashboard here: [SALES Dashboard.pdf](SALES%20Dasboard.pdf)